 - In 2014, 32% of new electricity generation came from solar.

 - Nearly 645,000 U.S. homes and businesses have gone solar, and in 2014 a new solar project was installed every 2.5 minutes.

 - Maine is currently dead last in New England for solar jobs and installations per capita.

 Solar has the unique ability to revitalize our economy, improve consumer choice, and benefit all electricity ratepayers.
 Yet, despite this, Maine has failed to adopt a comprehensive policy to support solar and currently has no state-level policies to support solar.
-FINALLY, with a new “NeXt metering” policy proposal, Maine has proposed new, innovative solar policy that help us get out of last place in New England.
+Politics and misinformation led to the slim defeat of Maine’s innovative, first-in-the-nation “NeXt metering” policy proposal, which would have created over 600 jobs and saved all ratepayers $100 million.

 4/21/2016 – Maine’s Senate unanimously passed LD1649, after adding a “Woodsome Amendment.”
 This amendment shaves off a year of the program, adds some language about controlling costs to ratepayers, and carves out targets for installing solar in agricultural areas and for municipalities.
 With the amendment, the House voted in favor 91-56.
 Governor LePage has said several times that he will veto this bill and we expect he’ll do that.
 We strongly encourage all solar supports to look up the roll call vote of the amended bill – http://www.mainelegislature.org/LawMakerWeb/rollcall.asp?ID=280059805&chamber=House&serialnumber=633

 And then either send your THANKS or your DISAPPOINTMENT to your legislator.
 This web-based tool will automatically send your email to the correct person: http://solarforme.org/urge-your-legislators-to-vote-for-ld1649/